988 Fast Facts

 - Make sure you are familiar with how calls, texts, and chats into 988 are handled so you can share an accurate picture with your audiences.
 To learn more about how calls are currently routed, check out this Lifeline infographic.
 Communicating details such as who operates the line, what qualifications or training the crisis counselors answering the line have, and what callers should expect when they call, text or chat, will help address potential barriers that may keep someone from using 988.

-- The transition to 988 will not impact the availability of crisis services for our nation’s Veterans and military Service Members.
+- The transition to 988 does not impact the availability of crisis services for our nation’s Veterans and military Service Members.
 The same dedicated service Veterans know and trust in the VCL remains fully in place and ready.
 The Veterans Crisis Line (VCL) can be accessed by dialing 988 then pressing 1.
 Chat and text options can be accessed by visiting https://www.veteranscrisisline.net/get-help-now/chat/ or by texting 838255.

 Knowing What 988 Is… And What It Isn’t

 - With the adoption of any new system it is essential that the field has an accurate and consistent understanding of 988 services and how it fits into the broader ecosystem of other crisis support services—such as 911, 211, warmlines, and other local crisis call centers.
-This will look different in each community, which is why it’s important you work alongside local implementers of 988 to better understand how these services work together at the local level.
+This looks different in each community, which is why it’s important you work alongside local implementers of 988 to better understand how these services work together at the local level.

 - 988 services are distinct and separate from the emergency medical and public safety response associated with 911.
 988 crisis counselors are trained to use the least invasive interventions, when possible, and oftentimes the call, text, or chat itself is the only intervention needed.
 However, ongoing coordination—at the federal, state, and local levels—between 988 and 911 will help individuals in crisis get the appropriate support they need, such as deploying mobile crisis teams or social workers in place of police or EMS responders, when needed and where available.